GretaP/Initial-Pre-Work/README.md

 The word "instance" seems vague to me.
 In the process of rendering a website, static resources will live on the server side and be sent to the client-side.
 Some of these assets might already be cached - in which case the browser will not load these files again (for instance, google fonts).
 Dynamic assets will be created by the server on demand and sent back to the client-side browser.
 These "instances" of data will vary based on how dynamic the website is.

+If this refers to static resources, client-side static resources should only be created and downloaded once.

 referenced: https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Client-Server_overview#Dynamic_sites

 ## How many instances of the server-side code are available at any given time?